DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 ------|------|------------
-allowSorting | boolean | Specifies whether an end-user can sort data by a column sorting | Array&lt;[Sorting](sorting-state.md#sorting)&gt; | The current sorting state changeSortingDirection | ({ keepOther: boolean, cancel: boolean, columnName: string }) => void |Changes the column's sorting direction, specified using the `columnName` argument.
+allowSorting | boolean | Specifies whether an end-user can sort data by a column sorting | Array&lt;[Sorting](sorting-state.md#sorting)&gt; | The current sorting state changeSortingDirection | ({ keepOther: boolean, cancel: boolean, columnName: string }) => void | Changes the direction of sorting by the column, which is specified using the `columnName` argument.
 Keeps the current sorting options if `keepOther` is set to true.
 Cancels sorting by the current column if `cancel` is set to true. groupedColumns | Array&lt;[Column](grid.md#column)&gt; | Columns by which the grid data is currently grouped groupByColumn | ({ columnName: string }) => void | Toggles a column's grouping state groupByColumnText | string | The text displayed in the group panel if the grid is not grouped